Television in Bangladesh: Foreign television in Bangladesh

 In 2017, Bangladesh's high court rejected a 2014 proposal to ban three Indian channels, which are the aforementioned Star Jalsha, Star Plus, and Zee Bangla.
 Due to them broadcasting local Bangladeshi commercials, worth 10 billion BDT, the government imposed a blackout on all channels owned by India-based Zee Entertainment Enterprises in Bangladesh on 2 April 2019, although they would later resume broadcasts there a day later.
 After failing to resolve their dispute with Jadoo Vision Ltd. and for using various excuses to avoid paying their dues, cable operators have temporarily shut Star India channels in November 2020.

 On 2 October 2021, cable operators in Bangladesh imposed a blackout on several foreign television channels that did not provide clean feeds, constituted in a 2006 policy.
 Cable operators have already been informed about foreign channels without clean feeds in August.
 However, on 5 October 2021, the foreign channels resumed broadcasting in Bangladesh via clean feeds.
 Later, eleven of them were temporarily blacked out again for sneakingly airing commercials during breaks.
 In March 2022, due to the ongoing Russian invasion of Ukraine, cable operators in Bangladesh blacked out Russian state-owned RT without notice.
+In December 2024, a writ petition was filed in the High Court calling for the ban of Indian television channels in Bangladesh.